You've crafted your products and launched your online shop. Chosen a business name and sorted your branding.

 Build an email a customer database

-As soon as you possibly can, start building a customer database.
+As soon as possible, start to build a customer database.
 You can do this by various means.
 For starters, use a third-party service such as Privy to create pop-up "join our list" lightboxes on your online shop to collect email addresses.
 Don't forget to offer a discount in exchange for people's details.

 You can offer the same incentive whenever someone buys anything from you, adding yet more emails to your growing database.
-And don't forget to include a link to subscribe to your newsletter on your website's footer and in your email signature.
+Don't forget to include a link to subscribe to your newsletter on your website's footer and in your email signature.

 Once you have a list, you can start targeting people with your latest news, products and content.
 It's a great way to remind customers that you exist.
 For some extra advice, read our tips on creating powerful newsletters.

 Journalists, bloggers, influencers – they're all happy to write about your products if you send them free samples.
 And you'll benefit enormously by tapping into their reach and gaining an extra layer of credibility by having them validate your stuff.

 Sign up to a media database, such as Cision, to get access to relevant media contacts that you can target.
 Or, if that's too expensive at this stage, spend a few happy evenings on your iPad researching blogs that you love and think your audience will appreciate also.

 The other option you have is to follow these influencers on social media and build relationships via Twitter and Instagram.
 Give back to the community and share their updates to your audience.
 Don't always expect to take, take, take.
 You have to remember these bloggers and journos are just people, and you should treat them as such.

 Keep your strategy in mind and continuously analyse and review

 Of course, there are loads of other ways to get your products out there.
 You could consider selling via wholesalers.
 Or list your products on Etsy, if that suits.
 There are affiliate marketing, Google AdWords and comparison shopping engines.
 You could even go down the route of Facebook advertising or running giveaways.